Buy with confidence.

-I did few audio projects in the past, some using ESP32, some using larger Orange Pi and Raspberry Pi devices.
-Each has its pros and cons, and with each iteration I'm trying to focus on the details that were working best for me, while actually using them.
+I did a few audio projects in the past, some using ESP32, some using larger Orange Pi and Raspberry Pi devices.
+Each has its pros and cons, and with each iteration, I'm trying to focus on the details that were working best for me while actually using them.

 file.
 All the device tree definitions, kernel drivers, and dependency packages are already in place, believe it or not.

 Raspberry Pi HiFi is a first-in-line product that uses the legendary PCM5100 series DAC with supreme audio quality.
-It exposes 2.1V RMS level output that you can plug into a stereo amplifier.
-Spend as much as you need on the external amp to deliver the sound you like (personally I prefer late 80's audio gear).
+It exposes a 2.1V RMS level output that you can plug into a stereo amplifier.
+Spend as much as you need on the external amp to deliver the sound you like (personally, I prefer late '80s audio gear).

 I2S CLK | I2S DATA | I2S WS | IR INPUT | |